 Just two weeks to go!
-It’s early enough to start thinking about the weather but way to early to make any real predictions.
-Just stick to the old trailrunning motto (or was it the Boy Scouts?)
+It’s early enough to start thinking about the weather but way too early to make any real predictions.
+Just stick to the old trail running motto (or was it the Boy Scouts?)
 “Be Prepared”.
+This winter was an exceptionally warm one but that doesn’t mean anything on Race Day – there was snow in the Northern Berg this weekend!
 Make sure you are well acquainted with the Runtheberg Compulsory & Recommended Kit List

 And if anybody has missed the previous Pre-Race Briefing please see it here

 Please note that entries AND substitutions close at midnight on Sunday 15 September 2019.